ubccpsc/classy/docs/tech-staff/install.md

     usermod --append --groups classy <uid>
     ```

-## Install Files
+## Install Classy

 NOTE: These instructions will work for a Linux operating system.
-OS/X requires that you explore extra configuration instructions that support a /User/ directory structure.
+OS/X requires that you explore changes to the configuration because of a different /User/ directory structure.

 1. Install classy in `/opt/classy`: